TASTE OF COUNTRY ACCESS GUIDE

-For our patrons with disabilities who wish to bring their legitimate service animal to Taste of Country, we ask that you review and follow the policies outlined below:
+For our guests with disabilities who wish to bring their legitimate service animal to Taste of Country, we ask that you review and follow the policies outlined below:

-4. Handlers are required to be prepared for, and clean up after, their animals at all times.
+- Handlers are required to be prepared for, and clean-up after, their animals at all times.

-All patrons with disabilities attending Taste of Country this year with a service animal will need to have that animal credentialed by Taste of Country staff before entering the main gate.
+All guests with disabilities attending Taste of Country with a service animal will need to have that animal credentialed by Taste of Country staff before entering the main gate.
 This process will be performed quickly and respectfully by our Accessibility Staff.

 At the entrance gate let staff know you need your service animal credentialed.
 The accessibility team will be called over to verify your service animal, record your contact information, and provide a collar tag for your service animal.
 Security/Staff will check for all animals to have a properly credentialed Taste Of Country collar tag every time they enter the venue.